curbox-app/curbox-android/Readme.md

 </div>

-Curbox (formerly Digipaws) is a powerful open source utility for Android built to help you reclaim your time and master your digital habits.
+Curbox (formerly Digipauwse) is a powerful open source utility for Android built to help you reclaim your time and master your digital habits.
 It provides a suite of tools designed to break the cycle of screen addiction through granular control and deep insights.

 ### Screenshots
 Click on any image to enlarge it.